A Radio-Controlled 1:36 Scale Model

 June 6: 3D printed some gratings for the companionway hatches at the capstan.

 I also printed eyebrows for the gunports.
-Back in the fall of 2018 I installed some on the starboard side out of wood, but these printed ones are all uniform, and I did the entire port side including paint.
+Back in the fall of 2018 I installed some on the starboard side out of wood, but these printed ones are all nicely uniform.
+I did the entire port side including paint.

 The brass 1mm square-bar-stock arrived and I epoxied on all the out-board stuns'l boom irons, and painted them, as well as putting an eye at the end of each stuns'l boom.